maurovm/thesis_template/README.md

 # DPhil thesis template
 --------------------------

-Latex template for a research progress report or a DPhil thesis for a graduate student of the Department of Engineering Science at the University of Oxford.
+Latex template for a research progress report, a 4th year project (4YP) or a DPhil thesis for a student of the Department of Engineering Science at the University of Oxford

 Requirements
 --